JosTheDude/RivetMC/README.md

-# rivet-mc
+# RivetMC
-Cloud Implementation of Rivet into Minecraft for Scaling
+Unofficial Implementation of Rivet into Minecraft for Scaling